 It’s a myth that all dogs can swim because they do doggy paddle.
 If it’s the first time that your dog will be playing in or around water, make sure they start out in very shallow water, so you can help if the need arises.
 If your dog isn’t keen then don’t force the matter, if they see other dogs having fun – they might well be tempted to join in.

 This is highly toxic to dogs and can be found in some ponds and lakes across the UK.
 It looks like a green algae forming on the top of the water.
-Read our advice article on how to protect your dog from blue-green algae.
+We’ve got some advice on how to protect your dog from blue-green algae.